 The main SmartEdit Writer window has three sections: the Document area to the left, which contains your folders, chapters, scenes and notes, as well as a Fragments section where you store old or misplaced scenes; the tabbed word processor in the centre; the Research and Notes section to the right.
-Left and right sections can be closed to free up more space for writing.
+Left and right sections can be closed to free up more space for writing (see image next page).